Lisa Vanderpump Blames Stress Of ‘RHOBH’ Season 9 For Bout With Depression

 Earlier this month, Grammer was seen bashing Vanderpump’s teeth on an episode of The Real Housewives of Beverly Hills and while she quickly apologized for her behavior on Twitter, Vanderpump suggested there was still tension between them in a blog shared days later.

-In her blog, Vanderpump slammed Grammer for spewing garbage and making “vitriolic statements.”
+In her Very Vanderpump blog, Vanderpump slammed Grammer for spewing garbage and making “vitriolic statements.”

 To see more of Vanderpump and her co-stars, don’t miss new episodes of The Real Housewives of Beverly Hills on Tuesday nights at 9 p.m. on Bravo TV.